dantard/unizar-pound-ros-pkg/README.md

 # unizar-pound-ros-pkg
-The Pound ROS node enables topic prioritization and supports multiple ROS core in addition to the options of compression and configurations.
+The Pound ROS node enables topic prioritization and supports multiple ROS cores in addition to the options of compression and configurations.
+It is mainly designed to improve communication performance (in terms of delay and jitter) in wireless multi-hop networks.

 Usage:
 `rosrun ros_pound ros-pound --node-id 0 --num-of-nodes 3`